Modular abstract syntax trees (MAST): substitution tensors with second-class sorts: Introduction

 \emph{Alternative.} Instead of re-developing the theory, in practice one can take a concrete semantic structure $\Model$ with second-class sorts, and complete it to obtain a model $\overline\Model$ of the classical theory, in which the second-order sorts can appear in contexts.
 We are not interested in this alternative.
 First, it leads to unnecessarily complicated models (i.e., the hypothetical $\overline\Model$) which contain formal/syntactic extensions needed to account for variables of second-class sorts that programs will never exhibit.
 Second, we would expect proponents of this alternative to prove this kind of completion is always possible.
 Doing so would require to either empirically complete all known models, or, more satisfyingly, define a completion construction $\Model \mapsto \overline\Model$.
 In this work, we define models for second-class sorts, i.e., the structure for $\Model$, and moreover show they have the same abstract theory as those with first-class sorts.
 This development lays the foundation for such wholesale completion construction $\Model \mapsto \overline\Model$, which we leave to further work.

 \emph{Paper structure.} While the theory is technical, applying it concretely involves few self-contained ingredients.
 Sections \secref*{sorting and structures}--\secref*{compatible monoids} cover these ingredients in a tutorial style.
 We accompany each concept with motivating explanations and concrete examples (more than $25$ examples overall).
 This development culminates in the Special Representation \thmref{representation} which characterises the presheaf of abstract syntax with holes in terms of $\Sig$-actions.
-This theorem enables us to prove dozens of substitution lemmata. \secref{case studies} reports on a case study: extensions to \CBV{}. \secref{related work} surveys closely related work. \secref{technical development} provides a detailed technical outline of the main ingredients in the bicategorical development and presents the General Representation \thmref{general representation} for O-actions. \thmref{general representation} implies the Special Representation \thmref{representation} directly, but abstracts away from the concrete syntactic details and technicalities of presheaves using skew monoidal products and actions. \secref{conclusion} concludes.
-Appendices~\appref*{skew monoidal cats}--\appref*{representation} include further technical details. \appref{case-studies} provides omitted proofs concerning our case study. \appref{skew bicats} expands on our bicategorical development, including: the full definition of a bicategory; how to obtain monoidal actions from bicategories; and the existence of the closed structure for substitution tensors. \appref{skew monoidal cats} provides the technical details behind our development of monoidal categories, including: actegories, strong functors; and connections to skew monoidal categories. \appref{representation} gives the full proof for the General Representation \thmref{general representation} for \mast{}, based on parameterised initiality as outlined in Szamozvancev's thesis~\cite{szamozvancev:thesis}.
+This theorem enables us to prove dozens of substitution lemmata. \secref{case studies} reports on a case study: extensions to \CBV{}. \secref{technical development} provides a detailed technical outline of the main ingredients in the bicategorical development and presents the General Representation \thmref{general representation} for O-actions. \thmref{general representation} implies the Special Representation \thmref{representation} directly, but abstracts away from the concrete syntactic details and technicalities of presheaves using skew monoidal products and actions. \secref{related work} surveys closely related work. \secref{conclusion} concludes. \begin{mfpspaper} We prepared an accompanying technical report~\cite{mast:techreport}, which is not published as part of this article.
+It contains the same contents of this article expanded with Appendices~A--D, which include further technical details. \end{mfpspaper} \begin{techreport} Appendices~\appref*{case-studies}--\appref*{representation} include further technical details. \end{techreport} \appref[A]{case-studies} provides omitted proofs concerning our case study. \appref[B]{skew bicats} expands on our bicategorical development, including: the full definition of a bicategory; how to obtain monoidal actions from bicategories; and the existence of the closed structure for substitution tensors. \appref[C]{skew monoidal cats} provides the technical details behind our development of monoidal categories, including: actegories, strong functors; and connections to skew monoidal categories. \appref[D]{representation} gives the full proof for the General Representation \thmref{general representation} for \mast{}, based on parameterised initiality as outlined in Szamozvancev's thesis~\cite{szamozvancev:thesis}.
+We will refer to these Appendices throughout this article.